jerryq0101/uoft_proj_data_collect/README.md

 By gathering all the direct prerequisite, and direct corequisite data of computer science majors, we can upload them to Neo4j and take advantage of its ability to traverse through graphs.

-This allows us to full prerequisite trees for each course instead of just a direct prerequisite tree.
+This allows us to generate full prerequisite trees for each course instead of just a direct prerequisite tree that we can see on the browser.